jamsocket/jamsocket/README.md

 ## `jamsocket push SERVICE IMAGE`

-Pushes a docker image to the jamcr.io container registry under your logged in user's name
+Pushes a docker image to the jamcr.io container registry under your logged in user's name.

 ```
 USAGE